neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 - $k$ standard deviation
 - $k$ variance
 - $k$ relative error
-- kappa-fission relative error
+- tally relative error

-Set the `k_trigger` parameter to activate a trigger based on $k$, and set `tally_trigger` to activate a trigger based on the kappa-fission tally created automatically as part of the wrapping setup.
+Set the `k_trigger` parameter to activate a trigger based on $k$, and set `tally_trigger` to activate a trigger based on the tally created automatically as part of the wrapping setup.
 Then, the desired convergence threshold is specified with the `k_trigger_threshold` and `tally_trigger_threshold` parameters, respectively.
 Both $k$ and tally triggers can be used simultaneously.